kvbc/rylang/notes3.md

   - [enum](#enum) definitions,
   - [aliases](#alias)
 - Sub-functions are, by default, not closures - you can't access outer variables \
-  You can mark a sub-function as a closure with the `@closure` metadata, allowing it to access variables of the same scope that the function has been defined in.
+  You can mark a sub-function as a closure using the `@closure` metadata, \
+  allowing it to access variables of the same scope that the sub-function has been defined in.
   ```rust
   main ()void {
     a i32 = 1;